Additive Rigidity for Images of Rational Points on Abelian Varieties I: The Simple Case: Introduction

 \section{Introduction}

 Many problems in number theory arise from the interaction of distinct algebraic structures.
 A fundamental example is provided by the Mordell-Weil group of an abelian variety defined over a number field.
 On the one hand, an abelian variety carries its intrinsic group law.
 On the other hand, after applying a morphism to a projective space and restricting to an affine chart, one obtains additive subsets of an affine space.
 It is then natural to ask how these two additive structures interact.

-In the present paper, we investigate this question in the setting of simple abelian varieties.
+The central theme of this paper is that the group law on an abelian variety and the addition in affine space do not interact freely.
+When one passes to affine space via a projective morphism, this interaction is constrained and leads to strong restrictions on the additive structure of the image.
+From this point of view, our main result can be interpreted as an additive rigidity statement: the image of finite rank subgroups of simple abelian varieties cannot have strong additive structures, with bounds depending only on the geometric data and the rank.
+This phenomenon already appears in the case of elliptic curves, which we now recall.

 The primary motivation for this work comes from the author's earlier paper \cite{Cho25}, which studies the case of $x$-coordinates of rational points on elliptic curves.
 In that paper, one proves that if the set of $x$-coordinates of rational points on an elliptic curve lies inside a generalized arithmetic progression with positive density, then the number of such points is bounded exponentially in the Mordell-Weil rank.
 In particular, \cite[Corollary~1.3]{Cho25} shows that if a finite set of $x$-coordinates has a small sumset, then its cardinality must be bounded exponentially in the Mordell-Weil rank.
 The present paper is motivated by the expectation that the same rigidity phenomenon persists under the following three generalizations: \begin{enumerate} \item replacing the elliptic curve $E$ by a simple abelian variety $A$; \item replacing the $x$-coordinate morphism by a morphism $f:A \rightarrow \bbp^n$ which is finite onto its image; \item replacing the field $\bbq$ by arbitrary number field $K$. \end{enumerate} In fact, we work more generally with an arbitrary finite-rank subgroup